MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-relationships.md

 - **System relationships:** These are created by the system automatically and cannot be edited.
 - **Custom relationships:** These are created by the user during configuration and can be edited.

-During the match and merge process, system relationships are created behind the scenes based on intelligent matching.
-These system relationships are created to relate master customer entity with match rule entities.
-One relationship is created per master customer entity and match rule entity combination.
-These relationships help relate the master customer record with corresponding match entity records.
-The diagram below exemplifies the creation of three system relationships when three match entities are merged to create the master customer entity.
+During the match and merge processes, system relationships are created behind the scenes based on intelligent matching.
+These relationships help relate the Customer Profile records with other, corresponding entities' records.
+The diagram below exemplifies the creation of three system relationships when the customer entity is matched with additional entities to produce the final Customer Profile entity:

 > [!div class="mx-imgBorder"]
 > ![](media/relationships-entities-merge.png "Relationship creation")

-- **CustomerToContact relationship** was created between the **Customer entity and the Contact** entity and is based on the match executed between Customer entity and Contact entity.
-Customer entity gets the key field **Contact_contactId** to relate to the Contact entity key field **contactId**.
+- **CustomerToContact relationship** was created between the **Customer entity and the Contact entity**.
+The Customer entity gets the key field **Contact_contactId** to relate to the Contact entity key field **contactId**.
-- **CustomerToAccount relationship** was created between the **Customer entity and the Account entity** and is based on the match executed between Customer entity and Account entity.
-Customer entity gets the key field **Account_accountId** to relate to Account entity key field **accountId.**
+- **CustomerToAccount relationship** was created between the **Customer entity and the Account entity**.
+The Customer entity gets the key field **Account_accountId** to relate to Account entity key field **accountId.**
-- **CustomerToWebAccount relationship** was created between the **Customer entity and the WebAccount entity** and is based on the match executed between Customer entity and WebAccount entity.
-Customer entity gets the key field **WebAccount_webaccountId** to relate to WebAccount entity key field **webaccountId.**
+- **CustomerToWebAccount relationship** was created between the **Customer entity and the WebAccount entity**.
+The Customer entity gets the key field **WebAccount_webaccountId** to relate to WebAccount entity key field **webaccountId.**

-In addition, you can use the **Relationships** page to define custom relationships as shown below.
+In addition, you can use the **Relationships Screen** to define custom relationships as shown below (accessable through the **Relationships** tab on the left side menu):

 > [!div class="mx-imgBorder"]
 > ![](media/relationships-custom.png "Custom relationships")

 This page provides actions to add, edit, or delete relationships.
 Each relationship has two key parts.

 - **Source Entity:** This represents the **many ends** of the relationship.
-In relational schema terminology, this represents the entity that holds the foreign key.
+In relational schema terminology, **this represents the entity that holds the foreign key.**
 - **Target Entity:** This represents the **one end** of the relationship.
-In relational schema terminology, this represents the entity that the source entity’s foreign key points to.
+In relational schema terminology, **this represents the entity that the source entity’s foreign key points to.**

 To create a relationship, you need to provide the following information.